p-DG cyclotomic nilHecke algebras: p -DG Webster algebras

 \subsection{Connection to quiver Schur algebras}

 Our next goal is to give a diagrammatic description of the two-tensor quiver Schur algebras as certain blocks of Webster algebras.

-\begin{defn} Let $\kappa$ be a sequence of vertical lines read from left to right: red strand labeled by $r$, followed by $b$ black strands, followed by red strand labeled by $s$, followed by $d$ black strands. \begin{enumerate} \item[(1)] The element $\dot{\theta}_{\kappa}$ is obtained from the diagram of minimal degree with no black strands intersecting which takes the sequence of black and red boundary points at the bottom of the diagram governed by $\kappa$ to the sequence at the top where all red boundary points are to the left of the black boundary points. \item[(2)] The element $\theta_{\kappa}$ is obtained by reflecting the diagram for $\dot{\theta}_{\kappa}$ in the horizontal axis at the bottom of the diagram. \end{enumerate} \end{defn}
+\begin{defn} Let $\kappa$ be a sequence of vertical lines read from left to right: red strand labeled by $r$, followed by $b$ black strands, followed by red strand labeled by $s$, followed by $d$ black strands. \begin{enumerate} \item[(1)] The element ${\theta}_{\kappa}$ is obtained from the diagram with minimal number of crossings and no dots which takes the sequence of black and red boundary points at the bottom of the diagram governed by $\kappa$ to the sequence at the top governed by the sequence $\kappa_0$. \item[(2)] The element ${\theta}_{\kappa}^*$ is obtained by reflecting the diagram for ${\theta}_{\kappa}$ in the horizontal axis at the bottom of the diagram. \end{enumerate} \end{defn}

 \begin{example} Suppose $r=2$, $s=1$ and $\kappa$ is the sequence: red strand labeled by $2$, followed by two black strands, followed by a red strand labeled by $1$.
 Then

 \end{example}

 We start by constructing a collection of submodules of the $p$-DG Webster algebra that restricts to the direct sum of modules over $\nh_n^l$ as $p$-DG modules.